Bit by bit they pour in,

 May be I spoke too less,

 but I was afraid of what I might reveal

 if I kept talking.

 will it ever rain again?

-But here it is: What would you say of a currently totally hypothetical situation in a post apocalyptic future where Luke Evans and Colin Firth are already perished, or not available, and I might start liking you?
-Should I tread forth or should I take a short cut back to status quo land.He waited for eons, for an answer, waiting for the ticks to turn blue, And he had his answer, at the end of the universe, in its nothingness.
+But here it is: What would you say of a currently totally hypothetical situation in a post-apocalyptic future where Luke Evans and Colin Firth have already perished, or are not available, and I might start liking you?
+Should I tread forth or should I take a short cut back to status-quo-land.He waited for eons, for an answer, waiting for the ticks to turn blue, And he had his answer, at the end of the universe, in its nothingness.

 The danger in getting to know people is that you might actually start liking them.